-The Kimberley College Golf Academy operates under the guidance of internationally recognised professional Mrs. Kate Dunn.
+The Kimberley College Golf Academy operates under the guidance of internationally recognised professional Mrs. Kate Dunn and Angus Porter.
 Kate has coached all over the world and has regularly competed in the Ladies European Tour as well as the American LPGA.
+Angus is a fully certified PGA professional and is advanced in Coaching and Game Development.
 Training is conducted at the neighbouring Carbrook Golf Club.

 Successful Kimberley College Golf Academy students will have a choice of tertiary pathways through Griffith University and the International Sports Institute, TAFE study, or traineeships in professional golf.

 The Kimberley College Golf Academy program emphasises three areas of study:

 Technique – develop a knowledge and understanding of the fundamentals of a good golf swing